airshipit/docs/doc/source/develop/documentation-conventions.rst

 Developer documentation is used by developers of the software, and addresses the following topics:

--  Archiecture and Design - features and structure of the software
+-  Architecture and Design - features and structure of the software
--  Inline, Code, Method - documentaiton specific to the fuctions and procedures in the code
+-  Inline, Code, Method - documentation specific to the functions and procedures in the code
 -  Development Environment - explaining how a developer would need to configure a working environment for the software